 My general research interests examine the links among form, function, evolutionary selection and life history.
 My research explores how the responses to functional pressures (such as locomotion and reproduction) differ between males and females.
-I ask questions that are evolutionarily relevant to mammals as a whole and highlight a relatively ignored aspect of female biomechanical evolution.
+I ask questions that are evolutionarily relevant to vertebrates mammals as a whole and highlight relatively ignored aspects of female biomechanical evolution.

 The pelvis serves three biomechanical roles in mammals: weight-bearing, parturition (giving birth) and locomotion.
 For this reason, much of my research focuses on this structure.
 Weight-bearing effects pelvic shape due to the stress that body mass places on the rear limbs.
 Parturition affects pelvic shape by requiring an ample aperture for the passage of offspring.
 Finally, locomotion affects pelvic shape through requirements for limb orientation and muscle attachment, with pelvic shape varying considerably as locomotor mode varies, even within the same species.